 Counseling Employees About Workplace Issues

-Employment lawyers are best known for representing employees who have discrimination, retaliation and other similar claims.
+Our New Jersey employment lawyers are perhaps best known for representing employees who have discrimination, harassment, retaliation, and other similar legal claims.
 But that’s not all we do.
-Rather, a substantial portion of our work is to help employees handle workplace problems before they develop into legal disputes.
-For example, we assist clients who are negotiating employment contracts; provide advice to workers who are experiencing workplace harassment; assist employees dealing with difficult bosses; and provide individuals with guidance to deal with unfair but not necessarily illegal treatment by their supervisors.
-In each situation our goal is to improve a difficult situation before it develops into a full-blown legal problem while minimizing any harm to your life and career.Helping Clients Negotiate Employment Agreements
+Rather, a substantial portion of our work involves helping employees handle workplace problems before they develop into legal disputes.
+For example, we:

+In each situation, our goal is to improve a difficult situation before it develops into a full-blown legal problem while minimizing any harm to your life and career.Helping Clients Negotiate Employment Agreements

-Often, having an employment lawyer negotiate your employment contract directly with your employer is not in your best interests.
-Whether you are about to start a job with a new company or have just been promoted, it might not be a good idea for your employer to know you have hired a lawyer.
-However, that does not mean you should not receive the best legal advice.
+Often, having a New Jersey employment law attorney negotiate your employment contract directly with your employer is not in your best interests.
+Whether you are about to start a job with a new company, or have just been promoted, it might not be a good idea for your employer to know you have hired a lawyer.
+However, that does not mean you should not receive the benefit of expert legal advice.

-We are experienced at providing behind-the-scenes advice not just about employment contracts, but also severance agreements, non-compete agreements, non-solicitation provisions and other restrictive covenants.Guidance During Workplace Investigations
+We are experienced at providing behind-the-scenes advice not just about employment contracts, but also severance agreements, as well as restrictive covenants such as non-compete agreements and non-solicitation provisions.Guidance During Workplace Investigations

-Our attorneys also assist employees during workplace investigations.
-For instance, we advise individuals who plan to file internal complaints about harassment and other violations of law or company policy.
-We also can help you decide whether it is in your best interests to make your complaint in the first place and discuss the most effective way to maximize the likelihood your employer will give your concerns the attention they deserve.
+Our New Jersey employment lawyers also assist individuals during workplace investigations.
+For instance, we advise employees who plan to file internal complaints about harassment or other violations of law or company policy.
+We also can help you decide whether it is in your best interests to make an internal complaint in the first place, and discuss the most effective way to maximize the likelihood your employer will give your concerns the attention they deserve.
 Similarly, we can help you take steps to minimize the chances that you will experience retaliation because you voiced your objection.

-Alternatively, if you have been accused of harassment or another form of misconduct at your job, we can help you prepare to be interviewed and give you guidance on the best way to participate in the investigation.
-In some instances we might even be able to attend your interview with you to make sure you are treated fairly and in accordance with any applicable company policies and legal requirements.Handling Difficult and Unfair Bosses
+Alternatively, if you have been accused of harassment or another form of misconduct at your job, we can help you prepare to be interviewed, and give you guidance on the best way to participate in the investigation.
+In some instances, we might even be able to attend your interview with you to make sure you are treated fairly and in accordance with any applicable legal requirements or policies of your employer.Handling Difficult and Unfair Bosses

-If you need help dealing with a difficult issue or problem at work in New Jersey or New York, we welcome you to contact us online or to call us at (973) 744-4000 to schedule a consultation.
+If you need help or advice about dealing with a difficult issue or problem at work in New Jersey or New York, we welcome you to contact us online, or to call us at (201) 777-2250 to schedule a consultation.